imarc/handbook/strategy.markdown

 ## Usability Testing

+> “If we knew what it was we were doing, it would not be called research, would it?”
+> –Albert Einstein

 The best way to find out what does or does not work well is by asking *real people* to try it.

 Usability testing can be used to improve existing systems, or while developing new ones.
 We engage in several types of testing.